-I know, I know, Times Square sounds like the perfect place to stay in NYC.
+I know, I know, Times Square sounds like the perfect place to stay when visiting New York for the first time.
 Its in the middle of everything, a ton of yellow taxis around and looks so cool in movies.
-Well, its all an illusion and you should never choose a hotel close to Times Square.
+Well, its all an illusion.
 You might think its great for like 15 minutes or even a full day.
 But the truth is it’s the least authentic place in the city and you’ll quickly get annoyed with the gazillion other tourists, vendors who wont take no for an answer and a lack of anything other than chain restaurants & stores.

 - New York EDITION: Classy hotel in the Flatiron District.

 - Empire Hotel: Fellow Gossip Girl fan?
 Try staying at Chuck Bass’ hotel on the Upper West Side.

 - Selina Chelsea: Modern and fun vibes, and a great location close to the High Line.

 - The Evelyn Nomad: Enjoy the classy Art Nouveau-styled decor in a much nicer part of Midtown.

 Iconic Things To Do Your First Time In New York